emul8/emul8/doc/source/running.rst

    Instead of opening a Monitor window, listen on a specified port for commands.

+.. option:: --disable-xwt

+    Disable XWT GUI support (requires -P).
+    This is useful when running Emul8 on machines that does not provide X11 server.

+.. option:: --hide-monitor

+    Do not show a monitor window on startup.

+.. option:: --hide-log

+    Do not show log messages in a console.

 .. option:: -h

    Display usage & help information.